 Imagine if our streets were designed to bring joy, connection and community action.
 Imagine if our streets were designed by us.
-This is the vision of Regen Melbourne’s newly launched 300,000 Streets Earthshot.
-Lead convener Nina Sharpe shares the wildly ambitious thinking behind the project, and how it aims to transform Melbourne into a thriving, climate-resilient, interconnected and community-centred city.
+This is the vision of Regen Melbourne's newly launched 300,000 Streets Earthshot.
+Lead convener Nina Sharpe shares the wildly ambitious thinking behind the project.

 Taking it to the streets

 Our streets are more than bitumen and stormwater drains.
-They’re a uniquely shared space where our private selves meet the world, and community is formed.
-The streets are for everyone, no matter how you use them.
-So, what if we allow our streets to play the vital role in life they are intended for – to animate the social, environmental and economic aspects of communities?
-What if the streets were our change agent for climate and social action?
+They're a uniquely shared space where our private selves meet the world, and community is formed.
+So, what if we allow our streets to play the vital role in life they are intended for?

 With high population density and a housing affordability crisis, our streets lack walkability, connectivity, green spaces, playgrounds and community hubs.
-Our current mechanisms and politics aren't getting us where we need to go fast enough.
-A new and responsive approach – one which centres the community’s wants, needs and vision on every single Melbourne street – is absolutely vital to design a resilient and interconnected city.
-To ensure our city is truly liveable.
+A new and responsive approach is absolutely vital to design a resilient and interconnected city.

 Enter: Regen Melbourne's 300,000 Streets Earthshot

-Just like our wildly ambitious Swimmable Birrarung Earthshot, Regen Melbourne’s newly launched 300,000 Streets project, takes 12 months of sense-making, stakeholder engagement and research, and packages it into an ambitious and tangible plan to reimagine and revitalise Melbourne’s beloved-but-neglected streets.
+Just like our wildly ambitious Swimmable Birrarung Earthshot, Regen Melbourne's newly launched 300,000 Streets project takes 12 months of sense-making, stakeholder engagement and research, and packages it into an ambitious plan to reimagine Melbourne's streets.

 Address climate resilience by increasing urban tree canopy and permeable surfaces.